Friday, January 2, 2015

 Dr. Ruwan M Jayatunge

-Peace Keeping Mission in Rwanda
+Peacekeeping Mission in Rwanda

-Often peace keeping missions are tougher than the combat missions.
-Peace keepers undergo tremendous physical and psychological pressure following the restricted orders to intervene.
-Sometimes they are compelled to watch atrocities take place in front of their eyes and they are powerless to prevent it.
-Many peace keepers suffer from psychological repercussions after their deployments.
-In 2006 the commander of U.N. peacekeepers in Haiti, 58-year-old Urano Matta Bacellar committed suicide following depression that he suffered during the peace keeping mission.
+Often peacekeeping missions are tougher than the combat missions.
+Peacekeepers undergo tremendous physical and psychological pressure following the restricted orders to intervene.
+Sometimes they are compelled to watch atrocities take place in front of their eyes, and they are powerless to prevent it.
+Many peacekeepers suffer from psychological repercussions after their deployments.
+In 2006 the commander of U.N. peacekeepers in Haiti, 58-year-old Urano Matta Bacellar, committed suicide following depression that he suffered during the peacekeeping mission.

 My Rwandan Friend Denzel

-Rwandan Genocide and Gen Romeo Dallaire
+The Rwandan Genocide and Gen. Romeo Dallaire

 Gen. Romeo Dallaire came back to Canada after his peace mission and tried to settle down.
 But things were hard.
-Rwandan peace mission was a moral minefield to Gen Dallaire.
+The Rwandan peace mission was a moral minefield to Gen. Dallaire.
 He could not forget the images of slaughtered human corpses on the roads and in rivers.
 He heard the outcry of the helpless victims.
 He could smell the decomposing human flesh.

-In 2006 on the Holocaust Memorial Day Gen Romeo Dallaire was giving an interview to Jamie Owen.
-He revealed his Rwandan experience adding the following remarkable words which captured the hearts and minds of the people.
+In 2006 on the Holocaust Memorial Day, Gen. Romeo Dallaire was giving an interview to Jamie Owen.
+He revealed his Rwandan experience, adding the following remarkable words, which captured the hearts and minds of the people.

-“ One of the instruments that the extremists would use during the genocide to gain more food and water and medical supplies, would be to use very young children; five; six and such ages, put them in the middle of the road and keep them there in order to stop the convoys with those resources coming through.
-If the children moved away they simply killed them outright with their machetes.
-And so on one day I was going between the lines, and up ahead there was a child of about three or four years old, and in no-man’s-land we [were] not going to abandon a child, so we slowed down expecting an ambush, we stopped, jumped out with a couple of soldiers there was nobody.
-We went around to the huts to see if someone would take care of this child, and all we found were bodies of people who had been killed five or six weeks earlier on, decomposing and half eaten by wild dogs and rats, and as we looked around we lost the child.
-So we went back and found him in a hut where there were two adults male, female, and some children in advanced stages of decomposition.
+“One of the instruments that the extremists would use during the genocide to gain more food and water and medical supplies would be to use very young children, five or six years old and such ages, put them in the middle of the road, and keep them there in order to stop the convoys with those resources from coming through.
+If the children moved away, they simply killed them outright with their machetes.
+And so on one day I was going between the lines, and up ahead there was a child of about three or four years old, and in no-man’s-land we [were] not going to abandon a child, so we slowed down expecting an ambush, and we stopped and jumped out with a couple of soldiers.
+There was nobody.
+We went around to the huts to see if someone would take care of this child, and all we found were bodies of people who had been killed five or six weeks earlier, decomposing and half eaten by wild dogs and rats, and as we looked around, we lost the child.
+So we went back and found him in a hut where there were two adults, male and female, and some children in advanced stages of decomposition.
 He was sitting there as if it was home.
-I took the child and I brought him into the middle of the road and I looked at him, and this young three or four year old boy with a bloated stomach and scars and dirt in rags, flies all around him, but then I looked into his eyes, and what I saw in the eyes of that child was exactly what I saw in the eyes of my young son before I left Canada.
-They were the eyes of a human child and they were exactly the same.
-We have a responsibility to protect, we do not have the right to assess and to establish a priority within humanity, for all humans are human and not one of us is more human than the other.”
+I took the child, and I brought him into the middle of the road, and I looked at him, and this young three- or four-year-old boy with a bloated stomach and scars and dirt in rags had flies all around him, but then I looked into his eyes, and what I saw in the eyes of that child was exactly what I saw in the eyes of my young son before I left Canada.
+They were the eyes of a human child, and they were exactly the same.
+We have a responsibility to protect; we do not have the right to assess and to establish a priority within humanity, for all humans are human, and not one of us is more human than the other.”

 The Hotel Rwanda